<-- End Marfeel -->

 Photo By Tom Williams/CQ Roll Call, small image (Photo by Luke Sharrett/Bloomberg via Getty Images)

 The Rev. William J. Barber II, civil rights leader and bishop, sat down with CNN to speak about the state of the Democratic Party.
-According to Barber, the 2024 Presidential election results indicate a sharp turn of the American populace to what Republicans call “conservative values”
+According to Barber, the 2024 Presidential election results indicate a sharp turn of the American populace toward what Republicans call “conservative values.”

 View Quiz

-Barber, the director of the Center for Public Theology and Public Policy at Yale Divinity School, says he isn’t shocked about the vote.
-He is, however, shocked at how many Americans are, seemingly embracing, a “sexual abuser.”
+Barber, the Center for Public Theology and Public Policy director at Yale Divinity School, says he isn’t shocked about the vote.
+He is, however, shocked at how many Americans are seemingly embracing a “sexual abuser.”
 Bishop Barber believes a lot of the Republican Party’s message is hate and vitriol disguised as conservative values.

 “I’m deeply concerned for this country.
 I’m deeply disappointed that you could have [voted for] someone who spews as much violence and viciousness,” he stressed.